What does the 38.4 meme mean? 2020's most confusing trend explained

 What does the 38.4 meme mean?

+However, it is understood that the 38.4 caption refers to a person with a feverishly high temperature.

-The meme appears to be non-sensical and confusing as there has been no link between any of the pictures used in the 38.4 memes we've seen across the internet.
-Apart from the 38.4 caption, of course.
+Despite that, there has been no clear link between any of the photos used in the meme apart from the 38.4 caption, showing that the meme is only truly understood by those 'in the know.'

 We've seen everything get the 38.4 meme treatment, from people with large heads and Tupac socks to the sophisticated Winnie the Pooh and a scientist who's discovered 38.5.